18 cultural tourism destinations to visit in 2018

 5. Jackson Hole, WY (USA)

-The beauty of cultural tourism is that it can be found in every destination around the world, even in places like Jackson Hole that are known for outdoor activities.
+The beauty of cultural tourism is that it can be found in every destination worldwide, even in places like Jackson Hole that are known for outdoor activities.
 It’s all about preserving the local cultural identity.

 Visit Jackson Hole for the natural landscapes, the Grand Teton Music Festival Summer Season, and a year-round of events at the Jackson Hole Center for the Arts.